 Headquartered in California, Ambry Genetics became the victim of a hacker who accessed 232,772 patient records over two days through an email breach.
 The data exposed included names, medical information and SSNs.

-What Happens After the Healthcare Data is Stolen?
+What Happens After the Data is Stolen in a Healthcare Breach?

 Medical records not only contain medical histories but also SSNs, addresses, phone numbers and even financial account information.
 Hackers can sell this stolen personal and medical data on the dark web.
 With this information, criminals can not only commit medical identity theft but also use the personal information to open new credit cards or other accounts, make fraudulent purchases, change a billing address or even obtain an official ID in the stolen name.